-elaco atab lons conlettar F c'ushnetta lo zamili bos s all and Spring emester Five-Week and Eight-Week
+Fall and Spring Semester Five-Week and Eight-Week

 Terms

 First Week 80% 50%

 Second or third weeks 60% None

-Fourth and fifth weeks 40% None
+Fourth and fifth weeks.
+40% None

-Over five weeks None
+Over five weeks None None

-There is no refund of fees for off-campus courses.
 The refund schedule applies to the total tuition charge rather than the amount paid at the time of withdrawal.